The country occupying the greater part of the island of Great Britain, and the largest of the countries that make up the United Kingdom.

 The birthplace of the Industrial Revolution, its rail transport in England is the oldest in the world, with the system originating there in 1825.
 There is rail transport access to France and Belgium through an undersea rail link, the Channel Tunnel which was completed in 1994.

-During the war, many cities were damaged by air-raids during The Blitz, but soon rebuilt with loans from Canada and United States.
+During the war, many cities were damaged by air-raids during The Blitz but soon rebuilt with loans from Canada and the United States.
 The capital, London, is the largest metropolitan area in the United Kingdom and the European Union.
-London is the largest financial centre in Europe, and is also the largest in the world.
+London is the largest financial centre in Europe and is also the largest in the world.

 William Shakespeare, whose works include Hamlet, Romeo and Juliet, Macbeth, and A Midsummer Night’s Dream, remains one of the most championed authors in English literature.
 Many nursery rhymes are of English origin such as Twinkle Twinkle Little Star, Roses are red, Jack and Jill, Here We Go Round the Mulberry Bush and Humpty Dumpty.

 Its contribution to the arts has been felt around the world, with strong film and television (BBC) industries, in popular music English bands and solo artists have been cited as the most influential and best-selling musicians of all time.
 The Beatles, Led Zeppelin, Pink Floyd, Elton John, Queen, Rod Stewart and The Rolling Stones are among the highest-selling recording artists in the world.